 Without a doubt one of the most famous diamonds in the world.
-Bought in 2008 for 23.4 million dollars by renowned jeweller Sir Laurence Graff as a fancy grayish blue diamond weighing 35.56 and repolished to 31.06 carat deep blue diamond.
+Bought in 2008 for $23.4 million by renowned jeweller Sir Laurence Graff as a Fancy Grayish Blue diamond weighing 35.56 carats and repolished to 31.06 carats Deep Blue diamond.
 An action that raised many eyebrows due to the history and legacy of the diamond.
 At that time the diamond was called the der Blaue Wittelsbach.
 Graff purchased the diamond from Christie's in London for $23.4 million.
 After purchasing the diamond, Graff hired a diamond cutter to remove all of the impurities and he renamed it the Wittelsbach Graff.

-The world's largest flawless vivid blue diamond, "Winston Blue" weighs in at 13.22 carats.
+The world's largest flawless Vivid Blue diamond, "Winston Blue" weighs in at 13.22 carats.
+The Blue was sold as the largest Flawless Fancy Vivid Blue diamond in the world.
+Set in a ring, the pear-shaped stone came flanked by two pear-shaped white diamonds, weighing approximately 1.00 and 0.96 carats.
 The diamond was purchased by Harry Winston for $23.8 million at Christie's.
 The approximately $1.8 million per carat price paid is a world record for blue diamonds.

-The Perfect Pink is a 14.23 carat fancy pink emerald cut diamond.
+The Perfect Pink is a fancy pink emerald cut diamond.
 In 2010, it was auctioned at Christie's Hong Kong for $23.8 million, making it the most expensive diamond ever sold in Asia.
-The Perfect Pink Diamond is a rare 14.23 carat diamond.
+The Perfect Pink diamond is a rare 14.23 carat diamond.
 The diamond was purchased by anonymous buyer after a heated bidding war with four other bidders.
 The sale of the perfect Pink Diamond smashed the world record for its selling price of a jewel at auction.
-The Perfect Pink is set in a ring made of 18kt rose and white gold, with smaller, colorless emerald cut side diamonds to enhance the pink diamond's sparkle.
+The Perfect Pink is set in a ring made of 18kt rose and white gold, flanked on either side with smaller, colorless emerald cut side diamonds, weighing 1.73 and 1.67 carats, to enhance the pink diamond's sparkle.

 The Steinmetz Pink is one of the world's "finest" pink diamonds.
 The diamond was shared with the world for the first time back in 2003 in Monaco.
 For a short period of time, the diamond was worn in a necklace by supermodel Helena Christensen.

-The Steinmetz Pink Diamond was discovered in Southern Africa.
-It is classified as Fancy Vivid Pink by the Gemological Institute of America and is the largest Fancy Vivid Pink diamond in the world.
-Pink diamonds are usually discovered in smaller sizes and because of that, the Steinmetz Pink Diamond is an extremely rare find.
+The Steinmetz Pink diamond was discovered in Southern Africa.
+It is classified as Fancy Vivid Pink by the GIA and is the largest Fancy Vivid Pink diamond in the world.
+Pink diamonds are usually discovered in smaller sizes and because of that, the Steinmetz Pink diamond is an extremely rare find.
 The pink diamond weighs 59.60 carats.
-It has been graded as being internally flawless.
+It has been graded as being Internally Flawless.
 Since the Steinmetz Pink is so rare, the Steinmetz Group took nearly 20 months to cut the gem.
 The group assigned an eight person team to work on fashioning the diamond.
 The team worked on over 50 models before they began cutting on the diamond.
 The diamond has a very unique facet pattern.
 It has an oval mixed cut with a step cut crown and an extremely brilliant cut pavilion.

-The Steinmitz Pink was displayed as part of Smithsonian's "The Splendor of Diamons" exhibition.
+The Steinmitz Pink was displayed as part of Smithsonian's "The Splendor of Diamonds" exhibition.

 There's nothing like a diamond sale that has a heart warming story behind it.
-According to CNN, this pear-shaped, pink vivid diamond was purchased by billionaire Joseph Lau, who named the jewel after his seven year-old daughter.
-The 16.08 carat beauty was purchased for $28.5 million and while the price sounds staggering to most, the mogul has been known to purchase extravagant jewels in the past and rename them after his two daughters, Josephine and Zoe.
-No word on whether or not he's looking to adopt, so you're out of luck on getting a diamond named after you.
+According to CNN, this pear shaped, Vivid Pink diamond was purchased by billionaire Joseph Lau, who named the jewel after his seven year-old daughter.
+It is set with a cushion-shaped fancy vivid pink diamond, weighing approximately 16.08 carats, within a diamond twin surround, to the pink diamond gallery and diamond-set hoop.
+It was purchased for $28.5 million and while the price sounds staggering to most, the mogul has been known to purchase extravagant jewels in the past and rename them after his two daughters, Josephine and Zoe.

 Surprisingly, this 118.28 carat oval cut diamond hasn't been given its own unique name.
 It holds the records for being one of the largest diamond and the most expensive colorless diamond to ever be auctioned.

 Pink diamonds are already a rare find and even more so when they are larger than 5 carats.
 The Graff Pink is a natural marvel among pink diamonds because it weighs 24.78 carats.
-A rectangular 24.78 carat diamond, classified by the Gemological Institute of America as "fancy vivid pink" - the top classification of saturation.
+A rectangular 24.78 carat diamond, classified by the GIA as "Fancy Vivid Pink" - the top classification of saturation.
 Laurence Graff bought the diamond, which has been placed on a ring, for $46 million.

 The Graff Pink was first owned by world renowned York jeweller Harry Winston.
 Winston kept the diamond in his private collection for more than 60 years.
 The Graff Pink diamond has a captivating hue and the GIA has graded it a Type IIa diamond, which means that the diamond has no visible impurities, nitrogen, differing fluorescence or visible absorption that may cause a yellow or brown tint.